apredeus/multi-bacpipe/README.md

 When successfully applied, this should generate:
 * genomic bam files for read-resolution visualization and analysis;
-* tdf files for visualization in IGV;
+* TDF files for visualization in IGV;
 * scaled bigWig files for visualization in JBrowse (see [doi:10.1128/mBio.01442-14](http://mbio.asm.org/content/5/4/e01442-14.full) for description of scaling);
 * three expression tables - from [featureCounts](http://subread.sourceforge.net/), [rsem](https://deweylab.github.io/RSEM/), and [kallisto](https://pachterlab.github.io/kallisto/);
 * a single [MultiQC](http://multiqc.info/) quality control report.